bhoptee/trueman-chiro/src/pages/about.md

           * Movement assessment and screening

-          * Integrating treatment techniques to promote faster recovery
+          * Integrating treatment techniques and approaches to promote faster recovery

-          * Individualised rehabilitation & exercise prescription
+          * Individualised rehabilitation & exercise prescription to address key weaknesses, muscle imbalance and improve movement patterns.

           Through our expert knowledge and experience we can provide you the vantage point of a route to recovery or improved performance in activity.